caltechlibrary/newt/newt-presentation.md

 # The experiment

-The versions of a bird sighting website
+Three versions of a bird sighting website

 - simple data model
     - bird, place and date sighted